agoose77/derpy/README.md

 ## [Py]EBNF Grammar Meta Parsing
 An example of parsing the Python EBNF grammar, to produce the source for a Python parser, can be found in the `derpy.grammars.ebnf`
 To make this usable as an AST generator requires some formatting of each rule (using a reduction), which can be done by using custom reduction rules on the output of the generator.
-The produced Python grammar can be compared against the hand-rolled one in `python`
+The produced Python grammar can be compared against the hand-rolled one in `python36`